-As discussed in the section on Current Issues, the Matters Related to Assessment and Taxation (MRAT) Regulation needs to be amended to ensure municipalities can assess and tax cannabis grow operations at fair market value to cover the costs of delivering municipal services to these industrial scale developments.
+As discussed in the section on Current Issues, the Matters Related to Assessment and Taxation (MRAT) Regulation will be amended in 2020 so that municipalities can assess and tax cannabis grow operations at fair market value to cover the costs of delivering municipal services to these industrial scale developments.

 The Community Organization Property Tax Exemption Regulation (COPTER) sets out the conditions and qualifications for property tax exemptions provided to non-profit organizations that carry out a charitable or benevolent purpose for the benefit of the general public.

 In July 2017, Municipal Affairs released proposed changes that would reorganize the regulation and alter many definitions with the intent of improving clarity.
-However, AUMA and the Alberta Assessors Association noted significant concerns with the proposed changes regarding ambiguity in definitions and the classification of various organizations, which would have resulted in significant challenges in implementing the new regulation.
+However, AUMA and the Alberta Assessors Association raised significant concerns with the proposed changes including ambiguity in definitions and the classification of various organizations, which would have resulted in significant challenges in implementing the new regulation.